 If the proposed project is determined to be a major federal action significantly affecting the quality of the human environment, the Commission staff conducts a detailed independent analysis of the action and prepares its own environmental impact statement.
-These statements are made available to the Council on Environmental Quality (CEQ), the Environmental Protection Agency (EPA), other appropriate governmental bodies, and to the public for comment.
+These statements are made available to the Council of Environmental Quality (CEQ), the Environmental Protection Agency (EPA), other appropriate governmental bodies, and to the public for comment.

-5.3 Department of Transportation (DOT)
+5.3 Department of Transportation (DoT)

-The DOT headquarters are at 400 Seventh Street, S.W., Washington, D.C.
+The DoT headquarters are at 400 Seventh St. S.W., Washington, D.C.
 20590, telephone 202-426-4000.
-The organization chart is shown in Figure 5.3-1.
+The organization chart is shown in Fig. 5.3-1.